EULAR Advocacy Partnerships

 Alliance for Biomedical Research in Europe

-The Alliance for Biomedical Research in Europe was founded in 2010.
-Its principal goals and objectives are to promote the best interests and values of research across all medical disciplines in Europe, in those general areas where common interest is identified.
-The alliance particularly seeks to facilitate and improve biomedical research in Europe, develop a framework for better training and mobility of young researchers in Europe and improve public understanding of medical science in Europe.
+The Alliance for Biomedical Research principal goals and objectives are to promote the best interests and values of research across all medical disciplines in Europe.
+The alliance particularly seeks to facilitate and improve biomedical research, develop a framework for better training and mobility of young researchers and improve public understanding of medical science.
 EULAR joined the alliance in 2011 and actively participates in its activities.

 Read more about the BioMed Alliance Survey on H2020 and key recommendations on H2020 midterm evaluation by clicking here.